 Begin your workout with the right mindset.

 Set your mind into goal-mode and remember that you exercise to feel good and not to torture yourself.
-If you begin with your workout routine with a negative attitude towards exercising, you will not be able to finish your workout.
+If you start your workout routine with a negative attitude towards exercising, you will not be able to finish your workout.
 Remind yourself that exercise can be fun and awesome.

 Take a deep breath